-A Director or executive may be exposed to others outside the Company, such as security analysts, institutional investors and journalists.
+Directors or executives may deal with others outside the Company such as security analysts, institutional investors and journalists.
 It is important that all Directors and executives are aware that selective disclosure of non-public information may result in a breach of the insider trading rules.